-You can create and view scene layers in ArcGIS Pro directly, or upload them to ArcGIS Enterprise or ArcGIS Online to publish them as web scene layers.
-You can also share point, building, multipatch, and LAS dataset layers within a web scene.
+You can create and view scene layers in ArcGIS Pro directly or upload them to ArcGIS Enterprise or ArcGIS Online to publish them as web scene layers.
+You can also share point, building, multipatch, 3D object, and LAS dataset layers within a web scene.

 There are a number of tools that create scene layer content.
 The table below lists the corresponding geoprocessing tools with supported input datasets.

 |Corresponding geoprocessing tool

 Multipatch feature layer, 3D object feature layer, layer file